 Remember, successful puppy training requires patience, consistency, and love.
 With these tips in mind, you’re well on your way to raising a happy and healthy pup!

-It's never too early to start puppy training; in fact, beginning as soon as you bring your puppy home is ideal.
-Early training helps establish good habits and boundaries from the start, making future training easier.
-Focus on basic commands like "sit" and "stay," and always reward your pup for positive behavior.
-Starting early also helps your puppy develop confidence and trust in you.
+It's ideal to begin training your puppy as early as possible, ideally within the first few weeks after bringing them home.
+Early training helps establish good habits and boundaries before behavioral issues develop.
+Focus on teaching basic commands like "sit" and "stay," and always reward your pup for positive behavior.
+Starting early makes future training easier and more effective.